نوع مقاله : مقاله پژوهشی

 Step 3.
 Identify the appropriate system and how to measure it (eg ratio of unsatisfied demand to total required demand during the failure period).

 Step 5.
-Create a stress-resilience curve that shows the average, maximum, and minimum results produced by the simulation for each given stress value.
+Creating a stress-resilience curve that shows the average, maximum, and minimum results produced by the simulation for each given stress value.

 The worst situation for Kangavar network starts at 89% failure and remains until 100% pipe failure.
 In large networks like the Kangavar network, the graph of the strain duration and the stress duration have a steep slope just like the supply shortage graph.
 For example, for the value of five percent pipe failure, all three values of minimum, average and maximum strain duration are equal to five.
 That is, when only five percent of Kangavar's pipes fail, the duration of the strain reaches its maximum.

-Among the prevention ways to reduce the lack of supply in case of pipe failure, adding parallel pipes for pipes with a more important position compared to other pipes or looping the network in different areas of the network.
+Among the prevention ways to reduce the lack of supply in case of pipe failure, adding parallel pipes for pipes with a more important position, compared to other pipes or looping the network in different areas of the network.
 For the Kangavar network, 38 pipes were added to the network.
-These pipes are mostly parallel to the pipes coming out of the tank.
-After adding only 38 pipes to the network, the amount of supply shortfall is greatly reduced.
+These pipes were mostly parallel to the pipes coming out of the tank.
+After adding only 38 pipes to the network, the amount of supply shortfall was greatly reduced.

 The state of excess demand is actually a state in which a number of certain nodes have a need or demand more than their defined capacity in a certain period of time.
 This situation is actually very similar to when a fire occurs in the network, except that in the case of a fire, the normal and usual demand of the network may decrease a little.
 But in this simulation, in addition to the normal need and demand, additional needs are also considered.